rsh52/ML_Notes/Statistical Learning.md

 - $ϵ$ = irreducible error
 - $IR$ = “real numbers”

-# Chapter 1 - Introduction
+# Ch 1 - Introduction

 This is largely syllabus week style topics.
 Not much here in terms of notes.